EECi/home/docs/people/zack.md

 ## Resarch interests

-My current research aims to build efficient tools for assisting the decarbonisation of buildings by combining governing heat transfer equations together with powerful Machine Learning tools.
-In its scope, a Physics-ML synthesis facilitates data-efficient energy representations while maintaining model fidelity and interpretability.
+I am passionate about multidisciplinary research that contributes to improving the built environment.
+My current work seeks improve the data-efficiency and interpretability of data-driven tools for assisting the decarbonisation of buildings, by combining governing heat transfer equations together with Machine Learning techniques.
+Incorporating Physics into data-driven techniques bypasses the need for exhaustive datasets while preserves mechanistic interpretability of the underlying dynamics.

-My doctoral research promotes human intelligence as the author of architectural design in the human-computer collaboration.
-The thesis work adopts ‘Bayesian inference’, to facilitate the interpretability of engineering responses from numerical analysis, with focus on finite element analysis.
+Prior to my current work, my doctoral reseach focused on developing inference mechanisms to promote human intelligence at the interface of architecture and engineering in building design.
+More specifically, the work presented a novel inverse modeling approach using Bayesian networks to facilitate the interpretability of engineering responses from numerical analysis, with a focus on finite element analysis for structural engineering.

+## Background

+Prior to joining EECi, I was a postdoctoral fellow within the Architecture and Sustainable Design (ASD) pillar at the Singapore University of Technology and Design (SUTD).
+I completed my PhD from SUTD during which period I also conducted research at the Harvard Graduate School of Design.
+My PhD specialised in the application of Bayesian inference to the applications relating to architectural design and structural engineering.
+I hold an MPhil degree in Digital Architectonics from the University of Bath and a Bachelor's degree in Architecture and Civil Engineering from the University of Malta.
+I am also a registered architect and civil engineer and have practiced with several design offices in Malta.

 ## Publications